-Chances are if you’ve looked into taking the CPA exam, you’ve found out that it’s not free.
-There are several different costs involved in sitting for the exam and getting your license that many people don’t tell you about.
+Chances are if you’ve looked into pursuing CPA exam application and becoming a Certified Public Accountant, you’ve found out that it’s not free.
+There are several different CPA exam costs involved in sitting for the exam and getting your license that many people don’t tell you about.

 Getting your CPA certification is a big investment that will pay off for the rest of your life, but that doesn’t mean it will be cheap.
 Let’s take a look at all of the expenses required to become a CPA and answer the question, how much does the CPA exam cost?